roofit-dev/RooUnfold/README.md

 RooUnfold: ROOT Unfolding Framework
 ===
 RooUnfold is a framework for unfolding (AKA "deconvolution" or "unsmearing").
-It currently implements five methods:
+It currently implements six methods:

   - iterative ("Bayesian"; as proposed by [D'Agostini](https://arxiv.org/abs/1010.0632));
   - singular value decomposition ([SVD](https://arxiv.org/abs/hep-ph/9509307), as proposed by Höcker and Kartvelishvili and implemented in [TSVDUnfold](https://root.cern.ch/doc/master/classTSVDUnfold.html));